ksqsf/pySym/docs/what_is_implemented.rst

 * If we want to declare a variable to be a Symbolic String of length 10, this would go in the python source code script that we're executing
     * s = pyState.String(10)
     * Note that you assign it like you would if you were executing it.
-Also, you do not need to import pyState to call this.
+Also, you do not need to from pySym import pyState to call this.

 Python Built-in